xxxufj/Crowd-Counting/README.md

 # crowd-count
-the research on crowd count
+the research on video crowd counting